verrazzano/docs/content/en/docs/reference/API/Multicluster/VerrazzanoProject.md

 | `status` | [MultiClusterResourceStatus](../multiclusterresourcestatus) | The runtime status of a multicluster resource. | No |

 #### VerrazzanoProjectSpec
-VerrazzanoProjectSpec specifies the namespaces to create and on which clusters to create them on.
+VerrazzanoProjectSpec specifies the namespaces to create and on which clusters to create them.

 | Field | Type | Description | Required
 | --- | --- | --- | --- |